AdobeDocs/workfront-learn.en/help/workfront-for-executives/workfront-for-executives.md

 ---
 title: Workfront for executives
-description: Learn how to access reports and dashboards, make requests, and review requests.
+description: Learn how Workfront can help you manage work in your organization.
 activity: use
 feature: Work Management
 type: Tutorial